dasisdormax/csgo-multiserver/README.md

 Being specifically designed for LAN environments, it allows you to control many servers running on multiple machines simultaneously.
 In addition, multiple server instances can share the same base files, saving your precious disk space and bandwidth.

-*csgo-multiserver* started as a fork of [csgo-server-launcher](https://github.com/crazy-max/csgo-server-launcher) (which seemed to be designed for rented root servers).
-By now, all features have been rewritten by scratch.
+*csgo-multiserver* started as a fork of [csgo-server-launcher](https://github.com/crazy-max/csgo-server-launcher), but by now, all features have been rewritten by scratch.

-### Release 1.0
+### About Release 2.0

-As all the main features of this script are finally working, I declare this as the release 1.0.
-As I have implemented everything I needed in *csgo-multiserver*, I won't work on adding more features for now.
-If you find any bugs or problems, I'll be happy to fix them though.

-Feel free to work on *csgo-multiserver* yourself if you have any wishes and ideas for improvements.
-As an example, the configuration and customization aspect could still be improved.
-In addition, 'porting' *csgo-multiserver* for other games or applications should be not too difficult.
+This is a large update to *csgo-multiserver* with updated configuration and instance directories.
+Also, this adds experimental support for workshop maps and sourcemod automation.

+While a basic migration script is included, there is still a chance of breaks when upgrading from v1.0, so **make backups before upgrading**.
+You can find the original version in the [v1 branch](https://github.com/dasisdormax/csgo-multiserver/tree/v1).

+If you run into trouble or have a suggestion for extra features, feel free to open an issue or fork and work on *csgo-multiserver* yourself.

 ## Currently working features

+* The basics
 	* SteamCMD and Game Installation, checking for and performing updates
 	* CS:GO Server instance creation
 	* Instance-specific server configuration (using config files)
 	* Running a server basically works (Including logging)!
 Yay!
+* Advanced features
+	* Hosting workshop collections
 	* Copying and controlling instances over the network
+	* Sourcemod installation, configuration and plugin management (Please report outdated / missing plugins)